Open/Close Menu We're All Your Walls Need

 • Bathrooms

-Although not a major area to focus on, your bathrooms should not be ignored.
+Although not a significant area to focus on, your bathrooms should be addressed.
 Color-wise, you can choose a white finish to make it look elegant and fresh.
-Alternatively, you can go with a darker finish to make it look cozy.
+Alternatively, you can use a darker finish to make it look cozy.
 The color scheme you settle for should suit your overall house theme.

 • Have blinds instead of curtains